Search

 Dimensions

-A dimension is any feature, tag, prediction, or actual of a model.
+A dimension is any feature, tag, prediction, actual, or span property of a model.
 A dimension can either be of type string or of type numeric.

 Feature